stanleynguyen/corolization/README.md

 The architecture is straightforward - the net takes in the L-layer (in a Lab colour scheme) of an image as input, convolves it through 8 convolutional blocks, generates a probability distribution of colors for each pixel (blue block) and finally outputs the actual pair of ab-layers and upscales them to full-sized color layers.

-This research approach tackles the problem of desaturated guesses from precedent CNN attempts to colourize photos.
+This approach tackles the problem of desaturated guesses from precedent CNN attempts to colourize photos.
 Much of the magic lies in the way the loss is formulated.
 In precedent attempts, the loss functions were calculated as the Euclidean distance between the predicted colour and ground truth colour of each pixel.
 This means that for any object, the neural network will tend to predict something close to the average range of all the different colour and saturation values for the particular object it has been trained on.
 For objects that present a wide variety of colours and saturations, this averaging effect tends to favour grayish and desaturated predictions.

 In this paper, colorization is treated as a multimodal classification problem.
 Rather than directly outputting colour values like in other approaches, all possible ab pairs of values are put into 313 different "bins" or categories and converted back to actual colour values during prediction.
 Training labels are also soft-encoded using the nearest neighbors algorithm based on the colour table shown below.